NLP-UG-2022-23/learning_repo/README.md

 # learning_repo
-The aim of this repository is to learn how to use Git and GitHub :)
-This is my first sentence.
+The aim of this repository is to learn how to use Git and GitHub :) and yeah This is my first sentence. and this is my first and a half.
 This is my second sentence
 SALUT, World!
 Hi!